Virtual Environment¶

 Activate the

-environment that you intend to use.
-This template by default lists the library as a dependency under{{cookiecutter.repo_name}}-conda-env.yaml
+condaenvironment in question and ensure that you haveipykernelinstalled in thecondaenvironment that you intend to use.
+This template by default lists the library as a dependency under{{cookiecutter.repo_name}}-conda-env.yaml.
+You can check for the library like so:

 $ conda activate /<NAME_OF_DATA_SOURCE>/workspaces/<YOUR_HYPHENATED_NAME>/conda_envs/{{cookiecutter.repo_name}}-conda-env